 Detractors (0-6): customers who are unlikely to recommend your business, and they’re possibly close to churning.

-Let’s say you sent the standard survey (often as a pop up in your site or via email).
+Let’s say you send a standard survey containing customer satisfaction questions.
 Suppose that you received 1,000 survey responses and you’ve classified each response based on the score:

 Based on these numbers, you have:

 - 20% Detractors

 And your final NPS score is 50% - 20% = 30%